roryhr/website/content/pages/contact.md

 'roryhr' + '@' + 'gmail.com'
 ```

-I'm also active on Twitter where I post jokes and click on links.
+The social widget has links to other places on the internet where I may be found.